 While iOS and Blackberry are quite secure as mobile platforms, the same cannot be said for Android, and its many versions.
-In January 2012, Float predicted that “the Samsung SAFE initiative… may be just what IT needed in order to bring the platform into the fold.
+In January 2012, Float predicted that “the Samsung SAFE initiative… may be just what IT needed to bring the platform into the fold.
 Expect more businesses to allow the devices on their network, and enterprise buying of these devices to pick up.”
-Since the third quarter of 2011, Samsung has become the No. 1 smartphone maker in the world, a fact that can be attributed to attractive design, great features and improved security.
+Since the third quarter of 2011, Samsung has become the No. 1 smartphone maker in the world, a fact that can be attributed to attractive design, great features, and improved security.

 It’s a tough, competitive world out there.
 BlackBerry failed miserably to compete with iOS and Android mobile devices in both phones and tablets.
 But, BlackBerry has held on to much of their corporate market because their phones have the security features that corporations and governments want.